 The following is a list of tips and frequently asked questions related to the core components of the UVA Equity Center’s Community Fellows-in-Residence Program.
-Please note that this list will be periodically updated with new questions an information.
-Please direct all questions, comments, and concerns related to this or other components of the program to Sherica Jones-Lewis via email at email@example.com.
+Please note that this list will be periodically updated with new questions and information.
+Please direct all questions, comments, and concerns related to this or other components of the program to Sherica Jones-Lewis via email at firstname.lastname@example.org.

 - The title Community Fellows refers to a short-term, professional development opportunity run by the UVA Equity Center designed for individuals who already possess some level of equity-focused, community engagement expertise.
 Equity Center Community Fellows will receive a stipend, training, and professional development and in exchange will share their expertise with UVA students, faculty, and administrators while further developing an accepted project.
 Equity Center Community Fellows should have a history of actively working to reduce racial and or socioeconomic inequality in our community and have a special project that could benefit from access to UVA mentors and/or resources.

 - To be in residence means to be given access to UVA resources.
 Fellows will have office space at UVA along with UVA identification for access to facilities such as libraries, dining facilities, workrooms, etc. Fellows will be invited to auditor UV a course and will be assigned a mentor to assist in completing the accepted project period fellows will have a chance to speak about their work comma share with students about their communities comma and complete our proposed project to increase racial and/or socio-economic equity.

 - Is stipend is a monetary benefit given to Community Fellows.
 All fellows are free to use this stipend at their discretion to further their project.
 Fellows will receive a $5000 stipend for the year to be paid in two separate amounts of $2500 or in a lump sum (to be determined based on need).